 Initially, there was doubt as to whether EULAs could be enforced in court, especially if the provisions were inconsistent with the Copyright Act.
 The reason for doubt is because the typical EULA isn’t negotiated between seller and purchaser at the time of sale, and so the purchaser shouldn’t be held to its terms, especially if the user must waive rights under the Copyright Act.
 For example, some licenses may prohibit the user from copying the software, even though the Copyright Act permits the purchaser to make an archival copy.

 In 1996, a federal Court of Appeal ruled that shrinkwrap licenses are valid as long as a user who disagrees with the terms can return the product for a refund.
 The court also ruled that a license restricting rights that a purchaser would have otherwise had under the Copyright Act is legal.
-(ProCD v.
+(See ProCD v.
 Zeidenberg, 86 F.3d 1447 (7th Cir.
 1996).)

 A EULA was ineffective in a case involving the Adobe Software company.
 In 2001, a federal court ruled that, despite the language of an Adobe license agreement, the purchaser of a bundle of Adobe software programs could resell the individual components (separate programs on CDs).
-(Softman Products Co.
+(See Softman Products Co.
 LLC v.
 Adobe Systems Inc., 171 F.Supp.2d 1075 (C.D.
 Cal.
 2001).)
 The district court in that case determined that Adobe had sold, rather than licensed, its products to distributors, permitting the resale of the components under the first sale doctrine.

 In 2000, federal legislation—the Electronic Signatures in Global and International Commerce Act—was enacted, which helped remove some of the uncertainty that previously plagued e-contracts and prevented a contract from being challenged simply because it was created electronically.

-Even more disconcerting for many scholars and consumers was the intro-duction of nonsoftware EULAs.
+Even more disconcerting for many scholars and consumers was the introduction of nonsoftware EULAs.
 For example, a book publisher used a shrinkwrap agreement to prohibit the resale of books.
 A museum required viewers to waive the right to claim fair use when copying material from its website.
-(Both of these rights—resale and fair use—are otherwise permitted under the Copyright Act.)
+Both of these rights—resale and fair use—are otherwise permitted under the Copyright Act.